 Methods: The worldwide accepted database like SCOPUS, PUBMED, SCIELO, NISCAIR, ScienceDirect, Springerlink, Web of Science, Wiley, SciFinder and Google Scholar were used to retrieve available published literature.

 Results: A comprehensive review of the present paper is an attempt to list the plants with antiulcer activity.
 The review narrates the dire need to explore potential chemical moieties that exert an antiulcer effect, from unexploited traditional plants.
 Furthermore, the present study reveals the intense requirement to exploit the exact mechanism through which either the plant extracts or their active constituents exhibit their antiulcer properties.

 Conclusion: This article is the compilation of the plants and its constituents reported for the treatment of peptic ulcers.
 The Comprehensive data will surely attract the number of investigators to initiate further research that might lead to the drugs for the treatment of ulcers.
 As sufficient scientific data is not available on plants, most of the herbals cannot be recommended for the treatment of diseases.
 This can be achieved by research on pure chemical structures derived from plants or to prepare new lead compounds with proven beneficial preclinical in vitro and in vivo effects.
 However, a lot remains to be done in further investigations for the better status of medicinal plants.

 Peptic ulcer, antiulcer plants, phytoconstituents, Helicobacter pylori, medicinal plants, NSAIDs.

 Ch.
-Devi Lal College of Pharmacy, Buria Road, Bhagwangarh, Jagadhri-135003, School of Pharmaceutical sciences, Sardar Bhagwan Singh Post Graduate Institute of Biomedical Sciences & Research, Balawala, Dehradun-248001
+Devi Lal College of Pharmacy, Buria Road, Bhagwangarh, Jagadhri-135003, School of Pharmaceutical Sciences, Sardar Bhagwan Singh Post Graduate Institute of Biomedical Sciences and Research, Balawala, Dehradun-248001